-Act 1: World's Fair Flashback: We are now at the rising action of the story, soon there will be a pivotal moment in the story.
+Act 1: The Spell: We are now at the rising action of the story, soon there will be a pivotal moment in the story.

-Act 1: Clara's Dream: We are given an update to the setting and reach the climax of the story.
+Act 2: The Vision: We are given an update to the setting, and reach the climax of the story.
 There is a problem to solve.